arthurfenderbucker/indoor_drone/README.md

-# Microsoft Airsim project demo
+# Indoor Drone

-Demo to control a bebop 2 drone in an indoor environment.
+Demo to control a bebop 2 drone in indoor environments.

 Tested on Ubuntu 20.04 with ROS Noetic